Road Disc Bikes

 Travel and Being Away from Service

 Are you thinking you might want to ride this bike across the country, or travel with it on the plane to foreign lands?
 Just take a moment to imagine what could happen if your hydraulic brake line were to be severed during travel or while you're far from a bike shop.
 No brake power, no brake in your front or rear.
-Even if you're a home mechanic, there is a good chance you won't have the proper supplies and tools to do anything about it.
+If you get air in the line, same situation.
+Even if you're a home mechanic, you won't have the proper supplies and tools to do anything about it.
 Cable-actuated disc brakes are not that challenging and most people can figure out how to do anything that needs to be done on the fly.
-As with everything, some cable-actuated brakes are great, and others don't work that well.
+As with everything, some cable-actuated brakes are great, and many that don't work that well.
 We will discuss with you with ones your bike should have for the best experience.

 Hydraulic brakes: When Everything Works...

 ...it works really well.
-Hydraulic disc brakes are great in that they self-adjust and, assuming nothing happens to the hydraulics, they are a worry-free system.
+Hydraulic disc brakes are great in that they self-adjust as the pads wear and, assuming nothing happens to the hydraulics, they just work.
 Often, they can go well over a year without needing to be re-bled.
 Cable-actuated disc brakes need to be adjusted in as the pads wear.
 This adjustment is simple, but does need to be done.
 Disc brake pads wear slowly, rarely needing to be changed.
 It's not hard to change them, but most people feel more comfortable having a mechanic do it.